ragini219/databricks/README.md

 Reads Parquet files from Azure Blob Storage using Databricks.
 Uses a single notebook with a foreach loop to process multiple source datasets.
-Basic data exploration and profiling performed:
+Basic data exploration and profiling performed, schema inspection and record counts.

-    * Schema inspection
-    * Null checks
-    * Record counts

 Data is written to the Bronze layer in Data Lake.